ngen-brett/gitlab-ce/doc/ci/quick_start/README.md

 ![Commit status](img/builds_status.png)

-By clicking on a job's status, you will be able to see the log of that job.
+By clicking on a job's status, you will be able to see the [log of that job].
 This is important to diagnose why a job failed or acted differently than you expected.